Favourited 361 times

 Three meals are provided.
 PLEASE LET US KNOW BEFOREHAND IF YOU HAVE SPECIAL DIETARY NEEDS OR PREFERENCES OR IF THERE ARE THINGS YOU ABSOLUTELY DON'T EAT.
 WE HAVE HAD PEOPLE COME WHO HAVE NOT NOTED THIS ON THEIR PROFILE AND THEN SPRING IT ON US ONCE THEY ARE HERE.
 WE ARE ON A TIGHT BUDGET AND HAVE A TIGHT SCHEDULE SO WE CAN'T ACCOMMODATE SPECIAL DIETS THAT ARE GOING TO PUT A STRAIN ON EITHER.

 Breakfast is coffee/tea, bread, butter, jam and seasonal fruit.
-We also provide oats for those who prefer porridge for breakfast.
+We also provide oats for those who prefer porridge for breakfast. if you like fancy breakfast cereals you will have to buy your own.
 Monday to Friday we provide a full cooked meal at least once per day for lunch or dinner but the second meal may be a lighter meal such as soup with bread or wraps with fillings or spuds with toppings.
 My husband and I usually work on weekends so on your off days we won't feel obliged to stop our work to specially cook for you.
 So for lunch on weekends you'll usually just make yourself a sandwich or help yourself to leftovers.
 We usually have a cooked meal for dinner on weekends.
 We appreciate your help with preparing meals.
 Volunteers wash and dry their own dishes and take turns washing up the cooking utensils, tidying up and putting away leftovers after meals.
+A fridge is provided for volunteers to store food items that they buy for themselves.
+Labels are provided for you so that you can put your name on your items.

 Traveling to Paphos: It is always easiest if you can get a flight to Paphos airport as it is just 15 minutes drive from our home.
 However, if the best deals are to Larnaca airport please check cyprusbybus.com for the availability of buses to Paphos at the time of your flight.
 If you can't get reasonably priced tickets to Paphos or Larnaca another option is to check for flights going to Ercan Airport which is in the North (Turkish occupied area).
 It is not a problem to get a bus from Ercan Airport to the North side of Nicosia.
 From there you walk through the checkpoint to the South side of the City.
 Just continue down Ledra street until you get to the end of the road.
 Turn right and you will find the main bus station a little further on your left.
 From there you can get a bus to Paphos.